 The two airports in the island’s southeastern region — where most couples visit — are La Romana and Punta Cana, and they're both clean, safe, and tourist-friendly.

 Like most Caribbean islands, there’s not a lot to do on a Dominican Republic honeymoon.
-Therefore, choosing a resort that has the right ambience is important.
+Therefore, choosing a resort that has the right ambiance is important.
 In most cases, a couple won’t even leave the premises, so look for on-site restaurants, water sports, and other options to your liking before making a choice.

 Where you stay can make the difference between a fabulous honeymoon and a disappointing one.